Foundations of Sustainable Development

 - Sustainable consumption challenges

-- Contested issues in defining and decision-making for SD
+- Contested issues in defining and decision-making for sustainable development

-- Case studies in ethical and political controversies raised by SD
+- Case studies in ethical and political controversies raised by sustainable development

 - Analysis of key texts and discussion of films offering case studies.